 The following bar chart and table give an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for the one-year, five-year and ten-year periods compare to those of a broad-based securities market index that reflects the performance of the overall market applicable to the Fund and an additional index that represents the market sectors in which the Fund primarily invests.
+The Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is available online at www.loomissayles.com and/or by calling the Fund toll-free at 800-633-3330.